Iran–Switzerland relations: Swiss diplomat arrested on sexual charges

 In February 2009, the Iranian police arrested Marco Kämpf, the Swiss diplomat acting as the First Secretary of the US Interests, on sex charges after finding him with an Iranian woman in a car.
 The diplomat was recalled to Switzerland.

 Human rights dialogue and the 2009 Swiss vote on minarets

 The two countries have been engaged in a human rights dialogue since 2003 and in discussions on migration since 2005.
 Following a constitutional amendment banning the construction of new minarets in Switzerland in 2009, Iran described the Swiss vote as "Islamophobic" and a blow to religious freedom.

 Security incidences at the Iranian embassy in Bern

 In November 2011, Swiss police investigated two minor attacks on the Iranian Embassy in Bern.

-On 1 October 2022, Swiss police had to use rubber bullets to disperse a crowd of a thousand protesters in front of the Iranian embassy in Bern.
-The demonstrators protested against the death of a young woman in Iranian police custody the month before.
+On October 1, 2022, Swiss police had to use rubber bullets to disperse a crowd of a thousand protesters in front of the Iranian embassy in Bern.
+The demonstrators protested against the death of Mahsa Amini, who was held in Iranian police custody the month before.